---

 A better way to select features for integration is to combine the

 information on variable genes across the dataset.
-This can be done with
+This is what we have

 ``` {r}